evantey14/evantey14.github.io/_posts/2014-10-08-Color-Wheel-Project.markdown

               };
 </code></pre>

-To play, move your mouse around the screen and click when you think the color of "Guess the most common color!" is the most common ball color.
+To play, move your mouse around the screen and click when you think the color of the background is the most common ball color.